Mdlalose4life/alx-low_level_programming/0x09-static_libraries/README.md

-readme for the Standard libraly
+readme for for static libralies in C